 Why is product marketing important?

-Finally, business success depends on a great strategy.
-And what do you need to build a great strategy?
-Among all the other essentials, you will most definitely need to have a deep understanding of the target audience and existing customers, your competitors, and the overall market you are intending to enter.
-These are the core responsibilities of product marketers, and that’s why it’s important to consider this function/team or position, whichever is applicable to your product and company.
+To build a great strategy, it is necessary to have a deep understanding of the target audience, existing customers, competitors, and the overall market.
+These are the core responsibilities of product marketers, and it’s vital to consider this function or position for your product and company.

 What do Product marketers do?